 Varma: At Aire, we don’t focus on competitors.
 We instead are focused on building the best product based on our core principles of what we would like to see in the world.

-At Aire our research has been focussed on leveraging artificial intelligence and the cognitive sciences to evaluate more meaningful and deeper data.
+At Aire our research has focused on leveraging artificial intelligence and the cognitive sciences to evaluate more meaningful and deeper data.
 Understanding the individuality of each applicant and not relying on population-based statistics.